-October saw the couple join a scintillating trip to sing with a group of Australian singers led by Gospel guru Tony Backhouse in the Baptist churches of Louisiana, Alabama & Tennessee, after which Cath joined Jay’s second tour of New Zealand in November that year.
+October saw the couple join a scintillating trip with a group of Australian singers led by Gospel guru Tony Backhouse to sing in the Baptist churches of Louisiana, Alabama & Tennessee, after which Cath joined Jay’s second tour of New Zealand in November that year.

 The couple then decided to formally join forces as Mundy-Turner, marrying late in December.

 Between January 1996 & December 2006, Mundy-Turner toured in Australia, New Zealand, UK, Canada, Italy & Hong Kong, on a busy round of bookings too numerous to list, releasing a three-song EP ('The Sun Sessions', recorded at Sun Studios, Memphis) & six acclaimed albums of original material ('High-Life','Naked', 'Wholly Road', 'Crooked House', 'Bonzer Aussie Christmas' & 'Ha'Penny Tweedle').